bhisaac/5eFP/5eFP-SRD.md

 Ki and ki features are considered magic and magical effects.

-### Flurry of Blows (Action, Encounter, Ki)
+### Flurry of Blows (Ki)

-You take the Attack action.
-Immediately after, you can make up to two unarmed strikes.
+Immediately after taking the Attack action, you can make up to two unarmed strikes.

 ### Patient Defense (Encounter, Ki, Rest)

-You can take the Dodge action on your turn without discarding your action for the rest of the encounter.
+Once during your turn, you can take the Dodge action without discarding your action.

 ### Step of the Wind (Encounter, Ki, Rest)

-Once during your turn, you can take the Disengage or Dash action without discarding your action, and your jump distance is doubled for the rest of the encounter.
+Once during your turn, you can take the Disengage or Dash action without discarding your action, and your jump distance is doubled.

 ## Unarmored Movement